dkellner/passman/README.md

 A dmenu dialog will pop up, let you chose the desired entry and enter the credentials via xdotool in the form "user<tab>password<enter>" or "password<enter>" if there is no user for an entry.

+You may map this command to an easy system-wide keyboard shortcut to save time when filling out browser login forms.

 ## License

 TrayNotify is free software: you can redistribute it and/or modify